 Making changes to your group and user selection

 The configuration works in such a way that the group selection on the left side always supersedes the user selection on the right side.

 Accordingly, each time you make a change to your group selection on the left side, it resets the user selection on the right side.

 This means if you explicitly exclude a user in the list on the right, and then select any of the checkboxes on the left, the user will no longer be excluded from your backup selection.
 If you want the user to be excluded, you will have to exclude them again before you select OK and save your connector configuration.

 If you had users already excluded when you first opened the configuration screen but selected a check box on the left, to return your original selection you, can click Cancel.

-Sync Exchange and OneDrive user selection
+Sync Exchange, OneDrive, and Teams Chats user selection